 Slightly more expensive than other companies

 Limited to 12- or 24-pack portions

 The “membership” terminology is a little confusing, but it doesn’t cost to join.
-Becoming one just makes it easy for the company to gauge supply and demand issues, and manage its inventory.
+Becoming a member makes it easy for the company to gauge supply and demand issues, and manage its inventory.
 You can skip or cancel your deliveries at any time, and opt for delivery every month, every month and a half, or every two months.
 (You can set it up for longer than that; you just have to call customer service or chat with them).
-The wild salmon box starts from $131.88 which includes shipping and 12 portions; you can opt for the 24-pack box, too.
+The wild salmon box starts from $116.88 which includes shipping and 12 portions; you can opt for the 24-pack box, too.

 Why We Chose It: Take your concept of the small farm’s community-supported agriculture and apply it to fishing, and you have Sitka Salmon.
 The company provides sustainable wild Alaskan salmon to customers through its network of fisheries.

 100 percent guarantee